-As a member of the Littler CaseSmart® team based in California, Laura Hock performs multi-jurisdictional legal research and analyzes issues on a variety of legal topics; writes concise, objective summaries of complex legal issues; and provides recommendations for strategic action by clients faced with employment litigation challenges.
-At the outset of each litigated matter, she prepares an initial case dossier, which provides clients insight into the legal landscape of the case.
+Laura Hock is a member of the Littler CaseSmart® team and is based in California.
+As a research attorney for single plaintiff litigation matters, she performs multi-jurisdictional legal research and analyzes issues on a variety of legal topics; writes concise, objective summaries of complex legal issues; and provides recommendations for strategic action by clients faced with employment litigation challenges.
+At the outset of each litigated matter, she prepares an Initial Case Dossier, which provides clients insight into the legal landscape of the case.

 Laura has represented employers in many aspects of employment law under both federal and California law.
 She has experience with claims arising under:

 - Title VII of the Civil Rights Act

 - The Fair Labor Standards Act (FLSA)